canonical/checkbox/docs/tutorial/index.rst

 You can expect to spend three to four hours working through the complete tutorial.
-It’s a strongly-recommended investment of time if you’re new to Example Product - it will save you many more hours later on.
+It’s a strongly-recommended investment of time if you’re new to Checkbox - it will save you many more hours later on.
 Follow the tutorial steps in sequence; they take you on a learning journey through the product.

 The tutorial has been tested with a variety of users.
 We make every effort to keep it up-to-date and ensure that it’s reliable - but if you encounter any